musikinformatik/that/README.md

 That allows to use values of UGens (which are running on the server) in the sclang domain which allows for interaction with live material by using analysis UGens on the signal.
 This allows the creation of autonomous systems such as Voyager by George Lewis, but is not limited to that.

+Along the Quark version there is also the original version (in a more functional manner) available in `that-intro.scd` and `that-system-functions.scd`, but whose API differs from the one used in the Quark and therefore the examples are not interchangeable.

 ## Installation

 You can use [Quarks](https://doc.sccode.org/Guides/UsingQuarks.html) to